GTM members benefits:

 Bert leads the energy storage and solar PV programs at Southern Research.
 Prior to that, he spent more than 20 years with technology, consulting and research organizations such as DNV GL, Siemens, General Electric, Versant and Supertex creating, leading and delivering projects for high voltage power transmission and distributed energy resources, electric transportation networks, industrial manufacturing as well as big data analytics and automation software to serve large-scale, mission-critical infrastructures.
 He earned a Masters and Ph.D. in Technical Cybernetics and Automation from the University of Rostock and an MBA from the Kellogg School of Management at Northwestern University.

-Marco Terruzzin – Based in San Francisco, California, Marco Terruzzin is an internationally recognized expert in clean tech and climate change mitigation strategies having developed 200+ carbon emission reduction projects under the Kyoto protocol (~$2 billion value).
+Based in San Francisco, California, Marco Terruzzin is an internationally recognized expert in clean tech, blockchain and climate change mitigation strategies, having developed 200+ renewable energy projects for $3billion in value.
 With over 20 years of experience, he is an accomplished clean tech executive with a track record of increasing EBITDA and generating multi-million dollar revenue streams across the carbon markets, energy storage and renewable energy industries.
 Having launched two international companies, Mr. Terruzzin has also developed extensive experience in recruiting and building teams and growing innovative initiatives into multi-million dollar businesses lines.
-He has held senior management positions at leading energy companies like E.ON Climate and Renewables (one of Europe’s largest public energy companies), General Electric Wind, Evolution Markets and Roland Berger Management Consulting.
+He has held strategic positions at leading energy companies like E.ON Climate and Renewables (one of Europe’s largest public energy companies), General Electric Wind, Evolution Markets and Roland Berger Management Consulting.
 Mr. Terruzzin holds a Master of Business Administration (MBA) degree from the Darden School of Business, an MSc in Mechanical Engineering from the University of Padua (Italy) and a PhD in Applied Statistics (Energy Economics).

 Linh Tran leads LG Chem’s residential and small C&I markets in North America.
 Linh's professional background includes R&D engineering for US homeland security, utility demand response programs and software analytic sales.
 She earned her MBA from California State Univ., East Bay.
 Her responsibilities at LG Chem include all aspects of new product launches, developing supporting product programs and product training for residential markets and small C&I markets.
 From May 2017, Linh has been focused on the launch of LG Chem’s first home battery in North America.
 She’s had success in developing the training program, installer certification process and product registration platform in addition to supporting sales & marketing efforts.